vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 - All [network parameters](../protocol/0054-NETP-network_parameters.md), including those defined [below](#network-parameters).
 - All [asset definitions](../protocol/0040-ASSF-asset_framework.md#asset-definition).
-Insurance pool balances, [Reward account balance](../protocol/0056-REWA-rewards_overview.md), [LP committed liquidity](../protocol/0038-OLIQ-liquidity_provision_order_type.md) and [LP fee pool](../protocol/0029-FEES-fees.md) balances for the markets that have been enacted will be stored with the accepted market proposal that must have preceded the market.
+- Insurance pool balances (global for each asset and per-market), [Reward account balance](../protocol/0056-REWA-rewards_overview.md) and [LP committed liquidity](./0044-LIME-lp_mechanics.md) balances for the markets that have been enacted will be stored with the accepted market proposal that must have preceded the market.
 - All market proposals ([creation](../protocol/0028-GOVE-governance.md#1-create-market) and [update](../protocol/0028-GOVE-governance.md#2-change-market-parameters)) that have been *accepted* but not those where the market already started trading and reached *trading terminated* state.
 - All [asset proposals](../protocol/0028-GOVE-governance.md) that have been *accepted*.
 - All delegation info.
+- [LP fee pool](../protocol/0029-FEES-fees.md) for undistributed LP fee balances on a market will be added to the LP's general account balances (without applying any SLA penalties).
 - On chain treasury balances and on-chain rewards for staking and delegation [Staking and delegation](../protocol/0056-REWA-rewards_overview.md).
 - [Account balances](../protocol/0013-ACCT-accounts.md) for all parties per asset: sum of general, margin and LP bond accounts.
 - Event ID of the last processed deposit event for all bridged chains